mwaters166/Twitter_OM_Insight_Project/README.md

 * Tweet text underwent processing and cleaning by replacing contractions, removing stop words & punctuation, and tokenization & lemmatization using spaCy and nltk.

-* Urls and hashtags were encoded; features for whether a hashtag or url was present, word count, & user category were also included as features
+* Urls and hashtags were encoded; features for whether a hashtag or url was present, word count, & user category were also included as features.

-* Experimented with TF-IDF, Vader Sentiment Analysis, and GloVe word embedding with Logistic Regression, Random Forest and LSTM in Jupyter Notebook (descriptions of files in 'Files Added' section below)
+* Experimented with TF-IDF, Vader Sentiment Analysis, and GloVe word embedding with Logistic Regression, Random Forest and LSTM in Jupyter Notebook (descriptions of files in 'Files Added' section below).

 ### Results: